AvtsVivek/LearnCpp/src/tasks/423500-StdVector/ReadMe.md

 4. Some containers are good for some things and really bad at some other things
 5. Choosing the right container for the job is a very strong skill
 6. If you dont know before hand which container to choose, pick std::vector.
 This is a good starting point.
+7. If you need the size, you need to use size() method on the collection.
+Find size() in the example.

 ## References